C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 This exercise demonstrates a key principle: even without technical expertise, historians can extract significant information from code artifacts by attending to their formal properties, visible text, and material characteristics.

-#### What Was at Risk: Software Preservation and Archival Silences

-The preservation of Apollo's source code represents a rare exception in software history.
-Software from the 1960s presents particular challenges for historical research.
-As James Cortada observed in his assessment of the field, "very little software from the 1960s has been preserved," characterising the history of software as "a big, black hole in the history of modern technology" ([Cortada 2002, pp. 72, 77](https://doi.org/10.1109/85.988584)).
-The Apollo Guidance Computer software survived because paper listings ended up in institutional collections, primarily the MIT Museum, and because dedicated individuals later undertook the labour of digitisation and transcription.

-Yet even when code survives, it doesn't carry everything with it.
-The paper listings document technical decisions but not the conditions under which they were made, the labour that produced them, or the institutional dynamics that shaped the project.
-These silences become visible when we consider what surrounds the code but is not contained within it.
-As with any historical source, understanding code requires cross-referencing multiple types of evidence: institutional records, contemporary publications, material artifacts, and testimony from those involved.
-No single source, however rich, tells the complete story.

-#### The Question of Recognition: Gender and Invisible Labour
+### 3.b Hidden Histories: Gender and Invisible Labour

+The code artifact alone does not reveal who produced it, under what conditions, or what that labour cost.
+To recover those dimensions, historians need other sources — and oral history is one of the most important.

 ![Margaret Hamilton standing beside software code listings for the Apollo program](/assets/images/code-as-heritage/Margaret_Hamilton_-_restoration.jpg "Margaret Hamilton with Apollo source code, 1969")

+**Figure 7:** [Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_(software_engineer)), director of MIT's Software Engineering Division, beside the Apollo program's source code listings, 1969. *Credit: Draper Laboratory, Public Domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Margaret_Hamilton_-_restoration.jpg)*

-**Figure 7:** Margaret Hamilton in 1969, standing beside the printed source code listings she and her MIT team produced for the Apollo program's Lunar Module and Command Module.
-The stacks of paper—roughly Hamilton's own height—illustrate the sheer physical scale of 1960s software projects, where code existed primarily as printed documentation. *Credit: Draper Laboratory, Public Domain, via [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Margaret_Hamilton_-_restoration.jpg)*
+Margaret Hamilton directed the team at MIT's Instrumentation Laboratory that produced the Apollo software.
+She is also credited with coining the term "software engineering."
+The stacks of printed code beside her — roughly her own height — illustrate the sheer physical scale of 1960s software projects, where code existed primarily as printed documentation.

-This photograph of [Margaret Hamilton](https://en.wikipedia.org/wiki/Margaret_Hamilton_(software_engineer)) beside the Apollo code listings vividly illustrates the materiality of software in the 1960s.
-The physical bulk of the printouts is striking: these stacks, nearly as tall as Hamilton herself, represent hundreds of thousands of lines of code, produced by a team of programmers working under Hamilton's direction at MIT's Instrumentation Laboratory.

-Recovering the conditions behind the code requires sources beyond the artifact itself.
-Hamilton's oral history interview, conducted by the Computer History Museum in 2004, offers testimony that complements the technical archive.
-She describes being frequently the only woman in her professional environments and recounts how her coining of the term "software engineering" was initially treated as humorous by hardware engineers before gaining acceptance.
-She also describes bringing her daughter to the laboratory on nights and weekends to manage the demands of work and family, and facing direct challenges from colleagues who questioned how she could work while having a child at home ([Hamilton 2004](https://www.youtube.com/watch?v=6bVRytYSTEk)).
+**Exercise: Code and invisible labour**

+In 2004, the Computer History Museum conducted an oral history interview with Hamilton.
+The following excerpts are drawn directly from that transcript.
+Read them, then watch the interview ([Margaret Hamilton oral history, Computer History Museum, 2004](https://www.youtube.com/watch?v=6bVRytYSTEk)) to explore further.

+On working in exclusively male environments:

+> *"It was all men.
+All men and me."*

+On bringing her daughter to the laboratory to work nights and weekends, and a colleague's reaction:

+> *"He said how can you work here when you have a baby at home [...].
+He wasn't used to having a woman there number one, and number two with a child."*

+On coining the term "software engineering" and how it was received:

+> *"The engineers thought it was funny.
+There's margaret again, with her software engineering.
+You know it was funny."*

+On pay inequality:

+> *"I found out that some men were making twice as much as women, for no reason, but excuses were given out, like, well because women get married, their husband will support them so they don't need us."*

+Her own framing of these experiences:

+> *"I didn't think of it as men and women.
+It wasn't fair"*

+Considering the excerpts above, reflect on:

+- What aspects of Hamilton's experience and contribution do not appear anywhere in the code itself?
+- How does her testimony complement what the paper listing (Figure 6) can tell us about the Apollo project?
+- What does this suggest about the types of sources historians must use alongside code artifacts?

 These details about gender dynamics, professional recognition, and the practical conditions of technical labour do not appear in the code itself.
-Historians of computing have documented how the programming profession became increasingly masculinised during the 1960s and 1970s.
-Nathan Ensmenger's research shows that while women had played significant early roles in programming, including the ENIAC programmers of the 1940s, the field's professionalisation involved constructing both a professional and a gender identity, with masculinity serving as one resource for distancing the occupation from its lower-status clerical origins ([Ensmenger 2010, pp. 236-240](https://mitpress.mit.edu/9780262517966/the-computer-boys-take-over/)).
+The programming profession became increasingly masculinised during the 1960s and 1970s: while women had played significant early roles in programming, the field's professionalisation involved constructing a gendered professional identity that marginalised women's contributions ([Ensmenger 2010](https://mitpress.mit.edu/9780262517966/the-computer-boys-take-over/)).

 Hamilton's testimony provides a first-person account of navigating these dynamics at one of the period's most prominent software projects.

-Oral history interviews with software pioneers thus constitute important sources for computing history, capturing dimensions of experience that technical documentation does not record.
-The [Computer History Museum](https://computerhistory.org/), [NASA History Office](https://www.nasa.gov/history/history-office/) and other institutions have conducted interviews that provide context for interpreting archival materials.
+Oral history interviews with software pioneers thus constitute essential sources for computing history, capturing dimensions of experience that no code artifact, however well preserved, can supply on its own.
+The [Computer History Museum](https://computerhistory.org/) and [NASA History Office](https://www.nasa.gov/history/history-office/) hold collections of such interviews that provide indispensable context for interpreting archival materials.

-#### From Paper to Digital: Questions of Reconstruction
+### 3.c From Paper to Digital: Questions of Reconstruction

 The paper listings held at the MIT Museum are not what most people encounter today when they access the Apollo code.
 The version available online is a digital reconstruction: transcribed, formatted, and hosted on platforms that did not exist in 1969.
 For historians, this raises a familiar methodological concern: when we work with a copy or transcription rather than an original, we need to understand the chain of transmission.
 Who produced the version we are consulting?
 Under what circumstances?
 What transformations occurred along the way?

-Today, the Apollo 11 source code is accessible on GitHub.
+Today, the Apollo 11 source code is accessible on [GitHub](https://en.wikipedia.org/wiki/GitHub) — a platform for hosting and sharing code.
 Examine the header of the file `BURN_BABY_BURN--MASTER_IGNITION_ROUTINE.agc`:

 **Source:** https://github.com/chrislgarry/Apollo-11/blob/master/Luminary099/BURN_BABY_BURN--MASTER_IGNITION_ROUTINE.agc